Apple Cinnamon Rolls

 How to Make Apple Cinnamon Rolls

-3. Make the apple filling by cooking the apples, granulated sugar, lemon juice, cornstarch, ground cinnamon, and kosher salt together in a small saucepan on medium heat for about 5 minutes or until the juices have thickened.
+3. Make the apple filling by cooking the diced apples with the sugars, lemon juice, cornstarch, ground cinnamon, and kosher salt together until softened.

 Recipe FAQs